Centre for Health Science 2

 The ‘Centre for Health Science 2’ will be housed within a building of more than 8,000m2 on Inverness Campus.
 Occupying the largest proportion will be a £34m elective care centre for the north of Scotland, led by NHS Highland.
 Due to open in 2021, this will have 28 inpatient beds, four operating theatres, as well as inpatient and outpatient facilities.

-We are developing a world-class business location with pioneering facilities.
-The Campus is the ideal base for businesses looking to take advantage of shared resources, a collaborative environment, and innovative organisations all working together in one location.
+Inverness Campus is a world-class business location with pioneering facilities.
+It is the ideal base for businesses looking to take advantage of shared resources, a collaborative environment, and innovative organisations all working together in one location.

 Not surprisingly a number of companies are also located within the Inverness region with potential to create business and research partnerships for mutual benefit.